After nearly dying from the heatwave in NYC, the cooler temperatures here were a welcome change.

 Needless to say, I have a lot of time on my hands; so, when I’m not studying German, I’ve been going on a lot of walks.

 My husband really likes the overgrown areas, but I think it’s going to take me a little longer to fully appreciate their “beauty.”
-I’m happy for the little field mice undoubtedly living in there, but the American sentiment of “overgrown means you’re in the backwoods or a bad area” is etched pretty hard in my psyche.
+I’m happy for the little field mice undoubtedly living in there, but the American sentiment of “overgrown means you’re in danger of getting lyme disease” is etched pretty hard in my psyche.

-Despite my reservations about the overgrown areas, I’m really happy that nature is so easily accessible.
+Despite my reservations about the overgrown areas, I’m really happy that nature is so easily accessible; at least, in our little corner of Germany.
 Several times per day, there are piles of rabbits outside of our apartment window.
 It’s also fun to watch the magpies and ravens hopping around and “arguing” with one another.
-And there are ducks for days.
+And there are ducks everywhere!

 I’ve even seen a nutria rat (pictured, right) and her babies just hanging out at the local amusement park, letting patrons almost get close enough for a quick pat.

 And they.
 Are.
 EVERYWHERE.
 Especially after it rains!
 It doesn’t matter if you’re walking through the grass, or on the sidewalk; these suicidal molluscs will always be right in your path.